How to Build a DIY Walk in Cooler With a Floor

 Step 1: Start panel assembly with a corner wall panel in the rear of your box.
 Place the corner panel evenly with the perimeter of your floor base.
 Partially fasten the cam lock to the floor panel.
 Do not fasten the cam lock completely.

 Partially fasten the bottom of the wall panel to the floor panel.
-Do not fasten the cam lock completely.
-This allows flexibility to level the top of the wall panels before firmly fastening all cam locks when all panels are in place.
+Do not fully fasten the cam lock.
+This allows flexibility to level the top of the wall panels once all panels have been assembled.

 Step 3: Continue assembling wall panels in the direction of the other rear corner as per your assembly drawing.
 Work your way around the box as per the 3D rendering below.
 This provides stability as you build your box.